 Pasta with Pesto alla Genovese: the Recipe

 Hailing from the town of Genoa in the northern region of Liguria, pesto has found its way across the world to secure its place as one of Italy’s best-loved sauces.
-The name ‘pesto’ derives from the Genoese word pestâ which means to crush or pound, referring to the preparation method of pounding fresh basil leaves along with pine nuts, garlic, parmesan, pecorino cheese, salt and extra virgin olive oil.
-This releases the fragrant flavors creating a versatile paste which can be served with pasta, spread on bruschetta or used as an accompaniment to meat and fish.
+The name pesto derives from the Genoese word pestâ which means to crush or pound, referring to the preparation method of pounding fresh basil leaves along with pine nuts, garlic, parmigiano, pecorino cheese, salt, and extra virgin olive oil.
+This releases the fragrant flavors creating a versatile paste which can be served with pasta, spread on bruschetta, or used as an accompaniment to meat and fish.

 While undoubtedly the most authentic way to prepare pesto is by hand with a pestle and mortar, to save time you could use a blender.
 Just make sure that you put the blades in the freezer for an hour beforehand and blend at a low speed in short bursts to ensure that the basil does not overheat and turn black.